BAVDE1/openGL-boilerplate/README.md

 An optional static default layout can be set and used to quickly create that layout wherever.

-### BufferBuilder2f
+## BufferBuilder

 Used for batching things & abstraction of float arrays.

 Can be initialized with a set buffer size (amount of floats it can hold) or can auto-resize itself.

+To allow for any VAO layout, call `BufferBuilder2f.setAdditionalVertFloats(n)` where n is the number of floats in the vertex's `Layout`.

+---

+#### BufferBuilder2f+
-The 2f signifies that it assumes every vertex starts with 2 vertices at location 0 (for x and y position) To allow for any VAO layout, call `BufferBuilder2f.setAdditionalVertFloats(n)` where n is the number of floats in the vertex's `Layout` minus 2 (again, as x and y are assumed).
+The 2f signifies that it assumes every vertex starts with 2 vertices at location 0 (for x and y position)

+The buffers' additionalVertFloats must be n floats in layout minus 2 (as, as x and y are assumed).

+The same applies to BufferBuilder3f but with 3 instead of 2.

+---

+#### Separations
-> Separations can be used for batching collections of "disconnected" vertices into one buffer.
+Separations can be used for batching collections of "disconnected" vertices into one buffer.

->
-> A separation between a new collection of vertices and the existing vertices in the buffer is simply 2 extra in-between vertices: the last vertex on the buffer and the first vertex of the collection being added.
+A separation between a new collection of vertices and the existing vertices in the buffer is simply 2 extra in-between vertices: the last vertex on the buffer and the first vertex of the collection being added.

->
-> For an example, each letter represents a unique vertex. current buffer: `abc`, vertices to be added: `def`. after adding the new `def` vertices with a separation, the buffer will look like: `abccddef`.
+For an example, each letter represents a unique vertex. current buffer: `abc`, vertices to be added: `def`. after adding the new `def` vertices with a separation, the buffer will look like: `abccddef`.
 The separation is the `cd` located between the first `c` and the last `d`.

+---

 `BufferBuildsr` also keeps track of some useful stats like:
 * float count